📊 ECONPLEX

 CPI vs. Core CPI

 Headline CPI includes all items.
 Core CPI excludes food and energy prices, which tend to be volatile.
-The Federal Reserve pays more attention to Core CPI (and PCE) for policy decisions because it provides a clearer picture of the underlying inflation trend.
+The Federal Reserve pays more attention to Core CPI (and PCE) for policy decisions because it gives a clearer picture of the underlying trend.
+Analysts increasingly watch "supercore" inflation—core services excluding shelter—as the cleanest read on demand-driven price pressure.

 Year-over-Year Measurement